Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    Learn more about Insert Options: https://doc.sitecore.com/xmc/en/developers/xm-cloud/insert-options.html
    </Alert>

-## Datasource creation
+## Create content that can be used as a data source

-We now have templates created and configured for our authors.
-We also created the module needed to make our feature-related items available to a site.
-In a real XM Cloud development project, we would have many different templates and folders defined in our module.
-We would now usually need to configure our module to create our site-specific structure with all of those templates and folders.
+You have now created your templates and configured them for the authors.
+You also created the module needed to make the feature-related items available to a site.
+In a real XM Cloud development project, there would be many different templates and folders defined in a module.
+At this stage, a team would usually need to configure the module to create the site-specific structure with all of those templates and folders.

-For the purpose of this tutorial, however, we're going to skip forward a few steps and manually create our structure since we only have the Text Teaser that we are using right now.
+For the purpose of this tutorial, however, you will skip forward a few steps and manually create the structure since only the Text Teaser template is being used right now.

 ### Create data source folder manually

-1. In the Content Editor, navigate to the Data folder in the Company Dev site we created in the previous tutorial: `/sitecore/Content/Company Dev/Company Dev/Data`
+1. In the Content Editor, navigate to the Data folder in the Company Dev site that was created in the previous tutorial: `/sitecore/Content/Company Dev/Company Dev/Data`

    `SCREENSHOT OF CONTENT TREE WITH Data folder selected`

 1. Right-click and select **Insert** from the context menu and select **Insert from template** to launch a template selection dialog
    <Alert status="info">
    <AlertIcon />
-   Note that there are no options for the Text Teaser templates listed in the context menu since we have not configured anything to help us insert into this Data folder.
+   Note that there are no options for the Text Teaser templates listed in the context menu since you have not configured anything to help insert content into this Data folder.
 However, if you have logged in as an administrator account you will have the option for **Insert from template**.
 If you do not have that option, you will need to change account to one with full administrator access.
    </Alert>

    `SCREENSHOT OF DIALOG WITH ONLY Insert from template OPTION`